ThanasisMattas/smartflow/README.md

 Base class for SmartFlow datasets

-* Both NCHW and NHWC formats are supported
+- Both NCHW and NHWC formats are supported
-* Input frames have updated ghost cells, but labels don't (those cells will not be predicted).
+- Input frames have updated ghost cells, but labels don't (those cells will not be predicted).
 Therefore, after inference the prediction will be padded with ghost cells, before it is fed back to the model for the next prediction.
   Boundary conditions are required by the numerical scheme and can be easily evaluated upon inference, hopefully providing some valuable information to the model.
-* Time-steps at which a drop falls cannot be used as labels, because there is no way to infer when and where a new drop will fall, using information from the previous state of the fluid.
+- Time-steps at which a drop fell cannot be used as labels, because there is no way to infer when and where a new drop will fall, using information from the previous state of the fluid.
 However, those frames can perfectly be used as input.
-* Data [augmentation]: Random flip, rotate and shuffle of the train batch.
+- Data [augmentation]: Random flip, rotate and shuffle of the train batch.

 ### [DSequence]

-* Used when training on GPU or when the dataset does not fit into the memory.
+- Used when training on GPU or when the dataset does not fit into the memory.
-* Derived from ```SmartFlowDS``` and ```keras.utils.Sequence```, in order to load one batch at a time from a numpy memmap.
+- Derived from ```SmartFlowDS``` and ```keras.utils.Sequence```, in order to load one batch at a time from a numpy memmap.

 ### [DSet]

-* This subclass is preferred when the dataset does fit into the memory or TPUs will be deployed on the google colab cloud.
+- This subclass is preferred when the dataset does fit into the memory or TPUs will be deployed on the google colab cloud.
-* Derived from ```SmartFlowDs``` and ```tf.data.Dataset```.
+- Derived from ```SmartFlowDs``` and ```tf.data.Dataset```.

 ## Preprocessing

 ### Normalization (mean - std)

-* On-devise, using the [normalization_layer()].
+- On-devise, using the [normalization_layer()].
-* On dataset creation, using the [Normalizer] class, ​sacrificing portability in order to relieve the GPU while training.
+- On dataset creation, using the [Normalizer] class, ​sacrificing portability in order to relieve the GPU while training.

 ### Stats type

-* Per frame or batch
+- Per frame or batch
-* Channelwise or using the whole volume
+- Channelwise or using the whole volume

 ### Visualization

 Checking that:

-* Flip and rotation orientation of input and ground truth are coherent.
+- Flip and rotation orientation of input and ground truth are coherent.
-* Input dataset is shuffled.
+- Input dataset is shuffled.
-* Examples with new-drop-frames as labels are removed, because it is not possible to infer where and when a new drop will fall.
+- Examples with new-drop-frames as labels are removed, because it is not possible to infer where and when a new drop will fall.
-* Input is normalized.
+- Input is normalized.

 <img src="media/preprocessing_visualization/it_00203_Flux-y.png" alt="preprocessing_visualization" width=800>